ngxingyu/dotfiles/README.md

 xyinstall.sh contains some installation code for my reference.

-polybar and i3 is to be copied into ~/.config for my window manager with status bar set up.
+polybar and i3 and nvim is to be copied into ~/.config for my window manager with status bar set up.